Business tips

 10. What is Henry Ford's legacy today?

 Ford’s influence goes beyond automobiles.
 His ideas about mass production, high wages, and consumer affordability shaped industries worldwide.
 The assembly line is still the foundation of modern manufacturing, and Ford Motor Company remains one of the largest automakers in the world.
+During World War II, Ford was known for his pacifism and anti-war actions, yet his company played a significant role in wartime production, contributing to the Allied efforts.

 Now, let’s learn about his influence on marketing as we know it today.